Largest Inscribed Rectangles in Geometric Convex Sets: Optimization Models for MVIR and MVAIR

 In order to find the MVAIR in a compact convex set $C\in \mathbb{R}^d$, additional constraints are needed to impose axis-alignment.
 In fact, the MVAIR is a box $R=\left\{x\in \mathbb{R}^d \; | \; x^l \leq x \leq x^u \right\}$ of maximum volume inscribed in $C$, where $x^u$ and $x^l $ are some upper and lower bounds in $ \mathbb{R}^d$, respectively.
 Hence, it is enough to ensure that for each vertex $v^k$ of $R$, we have $x^l \leq v^k \leq x^u\,,\; k=1,...,2^d$.

 Therefore, we obtain

-Note that at optimality, $x^l$ and $x^u$ will coincide with two of the opposing extreme points (vertices) of $R$.
-For the special case, where $C$ is a convex polytope, as defined for Problem (\ref{mod:MVIR-Polytope}), we have
+At optimality, $x^l$ and $x^u$ will coincide with two of the opposing extreme points (vertices) of $R$.
+For the special case, where $C$ is a convex polytope, as defined in Problem (\ref{mod:MVIR-Polytope}), we have

 Both Problems (\ref{mod:MVAIR-Set}) and (\ref{mod:MVAIR-Polytope}) are also non-convex optimization problems with exponential number of constraints and difficult to solve.
-However, the structure of the MVAIR problem, i.e., axis-alignment, helps us to improve the efficiency of these models.
-Consider Problem (\ref{mod:MVAIR-Polytope}).
-Note that to have $R\subseteq C$, it enforces all of its $2^d$ vertices to be inside $C$, hence giving an exponential number of constraints.
+However, there is a hidden convexity here and if we take advantage of the structure of the MVAIR problem, i.e., axis-alignment, we are able to model it in a more efficient way.
+Note that to have $R\subseteq C$, model (\ref{mod:MVAIR-Polytope}) enforces all of its $2^d$ vertices to be inside $C$, hence giving an exponential number of constraints.
 For this case, we can use a more efficient formulation inspired by a problem in \cite{boyd2004convex}.
 This new formulation skips the quadratic number, $\mathcal{O}(d^2)$, of the nonlinear perpendicularity constraints $(u^i)^T u^j = 0$ and avoids the exponential number, $\mathcal{O}(n2^d)$, of linear constraints $Pv^k \leq b$.
 Instead, it deals with $\mathcal{O}(n)$ linear inequality constraints.